oh-be/Project-1/README.md

         linear regression with r-squared values (done)
 4. Temperature rise we are seeing in regions accross the globe
     1. Are there correlation to nataral disasters related to temp or CO2?  with linear regression with r-squared values
-        1. Wildfire (HYC for exercise)
+        1. Wildfire vs Year (HYC)
-        2. Drought
+        2. Drought vs Year (HYC)
-        3. Flood
+        3. Flood vs Year (HYC)
-        4. Extreme temperature
+        4. Extreme temperature vs Year (HYC)
-        5. Extreme weather
+        5. Extreme weather vs Year (HYC)
+        6. Temp vs CO2 (HYC)
+        7. Temp vs All Natural Disaster combined(HYC)
+        8. CO2 vs All Natural Disaster combined (HYC)
+    2. 12042021 HYC NOTE
+        3.  in the 'hamilton' branch i worked on the temp v co2 v disaster graphs and basic stats
+        4.  python filename: Temp_CO2_Disaster_v0-hyc12042021.ipynb
+        5.  png line charts uploaded in "Project/png_data"
+            6. 8 charts
+        7.  basic 'stats_summary" for the above charts in "Project-1/Drafts/output_data"
+            8. **TEAM QUESTION**: PLEASE REVIEW STATS SUMMARY.
+What do you guys think it says?
+Is there anything that looks strange?
+                 9. I think the non-year related data is very interesting and inline with what we have been saying.
+                 10. Is there anything to be concerned about with p-values for all analysis being ZERO???
 6. What would the temperature be without human activity?
     1. (OUT OF SCOPE ??)
 Map out temperature with no increase in CO2.